minetest/minetest/doc/Android.md

 # Minetest: Android version
+Minetest for Android are the same Minetest on Windows, not seperate version
 ## Controls
 The Android port doesn't support everything you can do on PC due to the limited capabilities of common devices.
 What can be done is described